(Photo courtesy of The Winchester Star)

 Katerina “Kati” Hall ’16 joined Seneca Resources, LLC, in Richmond as an account manager in November 2018.
 She had previously been a professional recruiter with Apex Systems.

 Terron Watkins ’17 joined the Richmond-based development office of Jackson-Feild Behavioral Health Services in July 2018.
-His primary responsibilities are online giving, special events, Christmas programs, the Young Professionals Society and assisting the vice president of devel opment with fundraising and communications projects.
+His primary responsibilities are online giving, special events, Christmas programs, the Young Professionals Society and assisting the vice president of development with fundraising and communications projects.
 Jackson-Feild provides psychiatric residential treatment for adolescents who have experienced severe emotional trauma in their lives.
 Watkins previously worked in development at Grace Place, an adult daycare services facility in Richmond.

 For Kaydan Ferguson ’18 and Aaron Burstein ’19, the show must go on—especially when honoring the memory of their friend and fellow theatre major Denise Martin ’18.

 They were organizing a playwriting festival last year when Martin, who had planned to write a play for the festival, died shortly after graduating.
-For that and other reasons, they initially cancelled the festival before reviving it as a fundraiser for a scholarship fund in Martin’s memory.
+For that and other reasons, they initially canceled the festival before reviving it as a fundraiser for a scholarship fund in Martin’s memory.

 The two-day, six-play festival in Lynchburg was put on in January by Unified Theatre Company—Ferguson is the company’s founder and artistic director—and another Lynchburg company, InTuition Theatre Group, started by Burstein.
 The event raised about $1,000, of which $200 went to the scholarship for theatre majors.

 Ferguson plans to hold the festival every year as a scholarship fundraiser and to donate 5 percent of the proceeds from each of her company’s shows to the scholarship.
-In addition, 10-15 percent of the proceeds from each of the company’s shows goes to a selected nonprofit.
+In addition, 10-15 percent of the proceeds from each of the company’s shows go to a selected nonprofit.

 Melvin Johnson ’18 was named supportive services director of STEP (Solutions That Empower People) Inc. in December 2018.
 Johnson oversees and manages the agency’s homeless-prevention, re-entry and volunteer tax-assistance programs.
 He joined STEP in 2017 as re-entry coordinator.
 Previously he served as a member of the Re-entry Council for Martinsville and Henry County, and he has worked with clients at Grace Network.
 Before that he was a student and community outreach specialist at Patrick Henry Community College, where he earned an associate’s degree.